nntokos/5311-002-Hands-on/10/README.md

     * `search`: Searches for the key in the hash table and returns the value.
     * `printDetails`: Prints the hash table's details at any given time.
     * `printTable`: Prints the hash table's table at any given time.
 * A doubly linked list is implemented to handle collisions.
-The linked list has the following attributes and functions:
+The linked list uses `class Node` for the stored nodes and has the following attributes and functions:
     * `head`: The head of the linked list.
     * `length`: The length of the linked list.
       <br />**Functions**